Showing posts sorted by date for query fodder. Sort by relevance Show all posts

 - Scooby-Doo & Scrappy-Doo -

-I'm a bit of a fanboy for platformers and this Scooby snack helps to prove why I love the genre.
+I'm a bit of a fanboy for platformers and this Scooby snack proves why I love the genre.
 It's bright, colourful, and detailed with excellent controls.
-However, it's based on Scrappy-Doo, that annoying pup who ruined what was once a fantastic cartoon.
+However, it's based on Scrappy-Doo, that annoying pup who ruined what was once a fantastic show.
 Anyhow, Shaggy and Scooby have been kidnapped by the evil Baron Von Drak which means we are (groan) Scrappy-Doo who must attempt the rescue.
 We begin on a ship, heading to a desert island with later levels taking us through caves and forests before a battle with the Baron himself.

-Each stage is superbly designed and fun to explore with the chance to enter hidden secret levels for tons of bonuses.
+Each stage is superbly designed with the chance to enter hidden secret levels for tons of bonuses.
 The enemies are varied and run around like crazy fools with some hopping to and from the different ledges, which was most unexpected.
 There are several items to collect for health or power-ups and Scrappy can throw a mean couple of punches, even if his reach isn't that great.
 Collecting Scooby snacks will eventually reward you with an extra life and you will need that for the desert stage and onwards when things get a lot trickier.

-Visually, this is an excellent treat alright!!
-Scrolling is smooth, sprites are cartoon perfect and the levels are utterly gorgeous with a great design using bundles of colour.
+Visually, this is an excellent treat!!
+Scrolling is smooth, sprites are cartoon-perfect and the levels are utterly gorgeous with a great design using bundles of colour.
 Audio is probably the best of all the games mentioned here thanks to funky chiptunes.
-You can switch to sound effects but I wouldn't bother if I were you.
+You can switch to sound effects but I wouldn't bother.

-Overall, this is a tie with Alien World for the best of Gary's games.
-They're very different of course but I cannot decide between the two.
+This is a tie with Alien World for the best of Gary's games.
+They're very different of course but I cannot decide between them.
 Good old Scrappy has delivered a killer punch with something that looks, sounds and plays brilliantly.
-I personally think this is one of the best platformers for the Atari ST. Yep, I said that.
+I think this is one of the best platformers for the Atari ST. Yep, I said that.

 Grab the floppy disk from Stonish and the HDD from 8BitChip.